Isabella Stewart Gardner Museum theft: Rick Abath

+Abath, who died in 2024 at age 57, maintained his innocence throughout his life.
+The FBI agent overseeing the case in its early years concluded that the guards were too incompetent and foolish to have committed the crime.

 Whitey Bulger

 Whitey Bulger was one of the most powerful crime bosses in Boston during the era, heading the Winter Hill Gang.
-He claimed he did not organize the heist, and in fact sent his agents out in an attempt to determine who did because the robbery was committed on his "turf" and he wanted to be paid tribute.
+He denied involvement and in fact dispatched his subordinates to identify the culprits because the robbery was committed within his area and he wanted to be paid tribute.

 FBI agent Thomas McShane investigated Bulger to determine his involvement.
-He determined that Bulger's strong ties with the Boston Police could explain how the thieves acquired legitimate police uniforms, or perhaps that real police were arranged to pull off the heist.
-Bulger also had relations with the Irish Republican Army (IRA).
-McShane identified the bogus tripping of the fire alarm ahead of the heist a "calling card" of the IRA and the rival Ulster Volunteer Force (UVF).
-Both organizations had agents in Boston at the time, and both had demonstrated capability in the past of pulling off art heists.
+He determined that Bulger's strong ties with the Boston police could explain how the thieves acquired legitimate police uniforms, or perhaps that real police were arranged to perform the heist.
+Bulger also had ties to the Provisional Irish Republican Army (IRA).
+McShane identified the act of tripping the fire alarm before the heist as a "calling card" of the IRA and of its rival Ulster Volunteer Force (UVF).
+Both organizations had agents in Boston at the time, and both had previously demonstrated the capability to organize art heists.
 McShane's investigation of Bulger and the IRA did not produce any evidence to tie them to the theft.
 According to Charley Hill, a retired art and antiquities investigator for Scotland Yard, Bulger gave the Gardner works to the IRA and they are most likely in Ireland.

 1994 letter to the museum

 In 1994, museum director Anne Hawley received an anonymous letter from someone who claimed to be attempting to negotiate a return of the artwork.
 The writer explained that they were a third-party negotiator and did not know the identity of the thieves.
 They explained that the artwork was stolen to reduce a prison sentence, but as the opportunity had passed, there was no longer a motive to keep the artwork and they wanted to negotiate a return.
 The writer explained that the artwork was being held in a "non-common law country" under climate-controlled conditions.
 They wanted immunity for themselves and all others involved, and $2.6 million for return of the artwork, which would be sent to an offshore bank account at the same time the art was handed over.
 If the museum was interested in negotiating, they should print a coded message in The Boston Globe.
-To establish credence, the writer conveyed information only known by the museum and FBI at the time.
+To establish credibility, the writer conveyed information only known by the museum and FBI at the time.

 Hawley felt this was a strong lead.
-She contacted the FBI, who then contacted the Globe and the coded message was printed on May 1, 1994, edition of The Boston Globe.
+She contacted the FBI, who then contacted the Globe; the coded message was printed on May 1, 1994, edition of The Boston Globe.
 Hawley received a second letter a few days later in which the writer acknowledged the museum was interested in negotiating, but that they had become fearful of what they perceived was a massive investigation by federal and state authorities to determine their identity.
 The writer explained that they needed time to evaluate their options, but Hawley never heard from the writer again.